zakariaf/zakariaf.github.io/_posts/2025-07-22-what-i-learned-building-a-product-with-ai-as-my-co-development-team.md

 ---
-title: What I learned building a product with AI as my co-development team
+title: "What I learned building a product with AI as my co-development team"
 author: zakaria
 date: 2025-07-22 12:18:00 +0100
 categories: [Product Development, AI]